 Exhale as you pull the dumbbells back to starting position.
-Keeping your chest puffed out and your elbows slightly bent.
+Keep your chest puffed out and your elbows slightly bent.

-Targets: Upper arms, the long and short head of the bicep muscles.
+Targets: Upper arms as well as the long head and short head of the bicep muscles.

-Start with feet hip-distance apart, core engaged, holding a dumbbell in each hand at your sides, palms facing outward (underhand grip or supine curl).
+Start with feet hip-width distance apart, core engaged, holding a dumbbell in each hand at your sides, palms facing outward (underhand grip or supine curl).

 With control, slowly lower the dumbbells down to your sides.

 Modification: Perform alternating curls, curling one dumbbell or one arm at a time.

 Targets: Upper and mid-back muscles — latissimus dorsi (middle back), rhomboids (upper back between shoulder blades), trapezius (neck, shoulders, and upper back muscles).

 How To Do A Dumbbell Back Fly And Back Row